José García Viñas: Biography

 At the Verviers Congress of the Anarchist International held in August 1877 he attempted to rebuild the Bakuninist "Alliance" together with Peter Kropotkin and James Guillaume, but the project failed.
 When Kropotkin visited Barcelona the following year, he was a guest of García Viñas, although he was considered a "Jacobin".

 According to Anselmo Lorenzo, during the clandestine years of the FRE-AIT García Viñas behaved like a dictator of the organization and for this reason he described him as an "autocratic anarchist".
 Guillaume, on his part, considered him "very authoritarian."

 When at the end of 1880 the debate on the return to legality of the FRE-AIT was raised in view of the prospect that the new liberal government of Práxedes Mateo Sagasta would recognize the right of association, García Viñas defended illegalism and, as his position was defeated, he left the organization and direction of La Revista Social.
 According to the historian Juan Avilés Farré, "José García Viñas withdrew from the organization when he considered that a public organization would be counterproductive, because by participating in it, the best militants would make themselves known to the police and would be invalidated for secret action, which he considered the only effective one for revolutionary purposes."
-Shortly afterwards, he returned to his native Malaga, abandoning anarchist activism.
+Shortly afterwards, he returned to his native Málaga, abandoning anarchist activism.

 García Viñas himself explained his withdrawal as follows:

 [I saw that a] public and legal organization was going to be created, which I judged pernicious for the objectives of an effective revolutionary action, because it [the public organization] would absorb the activity of the best to the detriment of the secret action, pointing out to the police: because of the fact of being known and the surveillance that would result from this, they would be canceled for the secret action, which I considered then the only effective one to achieve our aspirations ...

 After eleven years of activity ... some distrusted me, and considering that, with the public organization, the suspicions of those who sowed distrust with respect to those who were not manual workers, invoking that the emancipation of the workers should be their own work, they should increase.

 In 1902, he moved to Melilla, where he practiced medicine, becoming director of a relief center and then of a health center from 1923 to 1927.
-He died there in 1931, following the proclamation of the Second Spanish Republic.
+He died there on 7 September 1931, following the proclamation of the Second Spanish Republic.